Rainer Krause: Work

-Rainer Krause concentrated his diverse scientific activities on research of emotions and established himself in various professional societies not only of psychoanalysis but also of psychotherapy and affect research.
+Rainer Krause concentrated his diverse scientific activities on research of emotions and established himself in various professional societies in psychoanalysis.
 In 1991 he organized the annual congress of the International Society for Research on Emotions.
 He completed a total of five projects funded by the German Research Foundation that focused on exchanges of emotions between healthy and mentally ill groups.
 Together with others he founded the Erasmus Programme for emotion research at the universities of Amsterdam, Bologna, Geneva, Paris, Madrid, Manchester and Würzburg.
 Since 1998 he has been supporting colleagues trained in Germany who are trying to establish a psychotherapeutic supply network in İzmir.
 In 2002 he established a psychotherapeutic ambulance system at the Saarland University where patients are treated until today.
 Since 2010 he has been a professor at the International Psychoanalytic University Berlin.
 There he is particularly involved in creating the infrastructure for research.
 As co-founder of the Saarland Institute for Psychoanalysis and Psychotherapy, established in 1991, he continues to work there as lecturer, training analyst and supervisor.
-His students include Cord Benecke (Prof. of Clinical Psychology and Psychotherapy at the University of Kassel), Gernot Schiefer (Prof. of Business Psychology at the FOM University of Applied Sciences for Economics and ManagementSaarbrücken and Mannheim) and Lorenz Welker (Prof. of Musicology at the Ludwig Maximilian University of Munich).

 Until 2005 Rainer Krause was co-editor of the Journal of Psychosomatic Medicine and Psychotherapy, the organ of the German Society for Psychosomatic Medicine and medical psychotherapy (DGPM).
 He was also co-developer of the Facial Action Coding System (FACS), a scientifically based technology of emotion recognition, which helps to make it possible to decode facial expressions.

 His numerous international contacts were also helpful for his research on emotions in "intercultural comparison of emotion encoding and decoding using the example of French and German persons", his own research that he dedicated to this project in 1986/87.
 In addition to teaching and research, Rainer Krause participated in the psychotherapeutic care of patients with various mental disorders.
 Although being critical of psychoanalysis, it is the theoretical basis of his research and treatment methods due to his belief that the "essence of the theory is indispensable".

-Besides science, Rainer Krause is also interested in art.
-For example, the Salon für Ästhetische Experimente of the Volksbühne in Berlin succeeded in engaging him to participate in the lecture series Gegenzeit, including artists with backgrounds in fine art and dance.